Drew Scott Celebrates 6th Wedding Anniversary With Linda Phan

 The pair's wedding anniversary fell on their son's 2nd birthday.

 "14 years together, 6 years married, 2 babies and a lifetime to go.
 I love you more and more each day.
-Happy anniversary, Lindy! ❤️," Scott wrote.
+Happy anniversary, Lindy! ❤️," Scott wrote in his tribute.

-The HGTV star's post led with a photo of him and Phan from their wedding day, and followed with a series of throwback pictures, and cute photo with their 2-year-old son, Parker, and a photo featuring Scott cradling Phan's baby bump.
+The HGTV star's post led with a photo of him and Phan from their wedding day and was followed with a series of throwback pictures, including a cute photo with their 2-year-old son, Parker, and a photo featuring Scott cradling Phan's baby bump.

+Meanwhile, Phan's post included photos of her and Scott looking at the ocean, Scott smiling while wearing a face mask that doesn't fit, and their son and his little hand.

 "so much to celebrate today and everyday. being on this earth together. face masks that don't fit. hand dimples… 🥰," Phan began the post.
 "Parky really knew when to make his entrance into this world.
 He teaches us so much about love ❤️✨."